About Us

 Expansion to Seattle

-Hoffman opened its Seattle office in 1929, helping to ease the housing crunch.
+Expanding north during the Great Depression, Hoffman proved it could adapt and succeed in new markets — a commitment that still drives us today.
 Our first project was a luxury apartment house, a 12-story project on First Hill that set a new standard for apartment living, with amenities such as fireplaces, tiled kitchens and baths, electric clothes dryers, and a separate service elevator.
 Even then, our commitment to partnering with owners was on display: we completed the project ahead of schedule to help the developer open early to enthusiastic renters.

 1929 - 1223 Spring Street - Seattle